CrushChen/ProgrammingAssignment2/README.md

     - Subsequent *alloc* commands **do not remove** earlier allocations.
     - All pages should be marked *Writable* in the 1st and 2nd level page tables when initially allocated, and these pages should be initialized to zero.
         - You will need to switch out of virtual mode to modify page tables, and switch back into virtual mode to execute trace commands.

+### MMU
+- On initialization (the first *alloc* command), the MMU will be in physical address mode.
+All virtual addresses are mapped directly to physical addresses.
+- #### Page Tables
+    - Each page table is 1024 entries, each entry is 4 bytes (32 bits) long.
+    - ##### 1st Level Page Table
+        - The 1st level page table (the **directory**) contains entries pointing to second level page tables.
+        - The upper 20 bits of each entry contain the page frame number of a second-level page table, **if** the present bit is set.
+If the present bit **is not** set, the entry is unused.
+        - **To allow writing to an address**, both the **1st** and **2nd** level entries must have the Present and Writable bits set.
+    - ##### 2nd Level Page Table
+        - Each entry with the Present bit set contains a page frame number in the upper 20 bits.
+        - The Writable bit determins if writes (puts) are allowed to the page.
+        - The MMU will set the Accessed bit whenever the page is accessed.
+        - The MMU will set the Modified (dirty) bit whenever the page is written to.
+        - You can initialize both the Accessed and Modified bits to zero and read them back later to determine if a page was accessed or modified.